Some merry, friendly, countra-folks, Together did convene, To bur their nits, an' pou their stocks, An' haud their Halloween.

 Haunted castles, eerie woodland walks, hair-raising ghost tales and spooky activities - Scotland with its long-held traditions offers an authentic Halloween experience unlike any other.

-A bewitching brew of the macabre and the carnivalesque, it'll come as no surprise to learn that Halloween or rather, Hallowe'en, traces its origins all the way back to the ancient Samhuinn Festival.
+A bewitching brew of the macabre and the carnivalesque, it'll come as no surprise to learn that Halloween or rather, Hallowe'en, traces its origins way back to the ancient Celtic Samhuinn Festival.
 Traditionally held on the 1 November, this pagan festival marked the culmination of the harvest season, and many of the Halloween customs we know and love today are in fact remnants of this ancient culture, from trick-or-treating to jack-o'-lanterns.
-It also takes its name from All Hallows?
-Eve, the night before the Christian festival of All Hallows or All Saints Day, when the dead were thought to return to earth to walk among the living.
+It also takes its name from All Hallows Eve, the night before the Christian festival of All Hallows or All Saints Day, when the dead were thought to return to earth to walk among the living.

-Everyone loves a good ghost story, and as one of (if not the most) haunted nation on earth, Scotland is practically awash in spooky tales and unearthly goings-on.
+Everyone loves a good ghost story, and as one of (if not the most) haunted nations on earth, Scotland is practically awash in spooky tales and unearthly goings-on.
 Take one of the many ghost tours on offer and see what you can find...

-Whether your belive in the afterlife or not, there is a choice of tours to satisfy every amateur ghost-hunter.
+Whether your believe in the afterlife or not, there is a choice of tours to satisfy every amateur ghost-hunter.
 From candle-lit vaults to haunted houses, from theatrical silliness to genuinely spine-tingling escapades, take your pick from a whole range of events and activities and scare yourself senseless this Halloween.